c0ltrane/Func-Baz/README.md

 # FunkBaz

+### What the hell is this?

 A compiler for the language "FunkBaz" created with the help of SableCC an open source compiler generator in Java.
 It is the result of a school project made for the Introduction to Compilers class at UQAM winter 2017.

 FunkBaz is a typed language that supports the use of anonymous functions and closures.